 The Fuel Economy and Environment Label provides a Greenhouse Gas Rating, from 1 (worst) to 10 (best), based on your vehicle's tailpipe carbon dioxide emissions only.
 This rating does not reflect any GHG emissions associated with fuel production.

-You can estimate the total GHG emissions that would be associated with driving an electric vehicle or plug-in hybrid electric vehicle, including GHG emissions from the production of electricity used to power the vehicle, with our new greenhouse gas calculator.
+You can estimate the total GHG emissions that would be associated with driving an electric vehicle or plug-in hybrid electric vehicle, including GHG emissions from the production of electricity used to power the vehicle, with our greenhouse gas calculator.

 9. Smog Rating

 This is a rating for vehicle tailpipe emissions of those pollutants that cause smog and other local air pollution.
-This information, listed as “Smog” on the labels, will be displayed using a slider bar with a scale of 1 (worst) to 10 (best).
+This information, listed as “Smog” on the labels, is displayed using a slider bar with a scale of 1 (worst) to 10 (best).
 The scale is based on the U.S. vehicle emissions standards, which incorporate specific thresholds for nitrogen oxide, non-methane organic gas, carbon monoxide, particulate matter, and formaldehyde.
 For those vehicles that run on electricity, the tailpipe emissions are zero.